Trial to move forward in case of mother whose baby died after being left in car

 SUFFOLK, Va.
 (WAVY) — The case against a North Carolina woman accused of causing the death of her infant son took another step Tuesday toward going to trial.

 Taina Sanford, of Elizabeth City, was charged with murder, child abuse and child cruelty after she walked into an area hospital with her unresponsive 5-month-old in May.
 He was declared dead not long after.
-According to the police narrative, Sanford had left the child in her car while she went to work at an Amazon facility.
+According to the police narrative, Sanford had left the child in her car while she went to work at an Amazon facility in Suffolk.

 She was present in the Suffolk Juvenile and Domestic Relations courtroom for the preliminary hearing, though she didn’t speak.